Hierarchical Coded Matrix Multiplication: Theoretical Analysis

 In App.~\ref{proof_ebicc_enonh_fn} we prove that $\mathbb E[ \fin^{\text{\bicc}}]\leq\mathbb E[ \fin^{\text{Non-h}}]$.

-\textbf{Multilevel coding scheme} To compute the expected finishing time of MLCC which meets constraint~(\ref{eq:deterministic_hier}), we first cluster non-hierarchical coding to three different categories.
+\textbf{Multilevel coding scheme:} To compute the expected finishing time of MLCC, we first cluster non-hierarchical coding to three different categories.
 Each category is characterized by whether $\Divx$, $\Divy$, or $\Divz$ {\em dominates} the partitioning structure of the non-hierarchical scheme.

 A non-hierarchical coding scheme of parameters $(\Divx,\Divz,\Divy)$ is called to be {\em $\Divx$-dominated} if $\Divx$ is the maximum element of the set $\{\Divx,\Divz,\Divy \}$.
 Analogous definitions hold for {\em $\Divy$-dominated} and {\em $\Divz$-dominated}.
 For example, in polynomial codes we have $\Divz=1$; hence, polynomial codes are either $\Divx$- or $\Divy$-dominated.
 In contrast, for MatDot codes $\Divy=\Divz=1$.
 Therefore, MatDot codes are $\Divz$-dominated.
-We now introduce a particular choice of parameters for MLCC in each of above categories.
+We now introduce a particular choice of parameters for MLCC in each of the above categories.
 In each category we first specify a subset of parameters with the objective of reducing the input and output communication loads.
-We then optimize the remaining parameters to minimize the upper and lower bounds of expected finishing time.
+We then optimize the remaining parameters to minimize the upper and lower bounds of the expected finishing time.